Available in VPC

 kind: StorageClass

-Enter the information to use an existing NAS volume in the Kubernetes cluster.provisioner: enter nas.csi.ncloud.com, provisioner of NAVER Cloud Platform NAS volume.parameters.server: enter the IP of the existing NAS volume mount information.parameters.path: enter the path of the existing NAS volume mount information.reclaimPolicy: must set as Retain to prevent deletion of NAS when PVC is deleted at the end of its use.
+Enter the information required to use an existing NAS volume in a Kubernetes cluster.provisioner: Enter nas.csi.ncloud.com, the provisioner of NAVER Cloud Platform NAS volumes.parameters.server: Enter the IP from the mount information of the existing NAS volume.parameters.path: Enter the path from the mount information of the existing NAS volume.reclaimPolicy: Set this value to Retain to prevent the NAS volume from being deleted when the PVC is deleted.

 -